zhermin/ADCS/README.md

 Email: `tamzhermin@gmail.com`

 ## Summary
 This is an indepently architected sequential system (similar to AXI recipes), threaded alongside a Tkinter GUI.
 It can automatically classify and sort wafer image scans locally for SSMC and can also train new machine learning models.
 Total ~2000 LOC (lines of code).
+Run the `ADCS.vbs` file to start.

+## Operator's Guide
+Slides for operators can be found in the `/ADCS/notes/guides` folder or through this [link](/notes/guides/OperatorGuide.pdf "Operator's Guide").
+This guide is for operators looking to check the wafer lots with defects and for how to sort the wafer scans after they are classified by the ADCS.

 ## Demo
 [Figma Design Mockup](https://www.figma.com/proto/ZTgF32w2j9suCelMuveQil/SSMC-ADCS-GUI?node-id=3%3A370&scaling=contain&page-id=3%3A167&starting-point-node-id=3%3A370 "Figma Design Mockup")

 ![ADCS Demo](https://github.com/zhermin/ssmc/blob/master/demo/ADCS%20Demo/demo.gif "ADCS Demo")

----

-# Setup
-1. Click on the green button near the top of this [GitHub page](https://github.com/zhermin/ADCS "The ADCS Repo") that says "Code" and select "Download ZIP"
-2. Extract the contents of the zip file somewhere convenient
-3. Download this extra file called [_pywrap_tensorflow_internal.pyd](https://github.com/zhermin/ADCS/blob/main/site-packages/tensorflow/python/_pywrap_tensorflow_internal.pyd "Extra File from Github")
-4. Install Python using the installer `python-3.8.8-amd64.exe` found inside the ADCS/assets folder or from online [here](https://www.python.org/ftp/python/3.8.8/python-3.8.8-amd64.exe "Download Python 3.8.8")
-   1. Untick "Install launcher for all users (recommended)"
-   2. Tick "Add to PATH"
-   3. Do a Normal Installation
-5. Once everything is downloaded, move and replace the extra file `_pywrap_tensorflow_internal.pyd` into the ADCS' subfolder at `ADCS-main/site-packages/tensorflow/python`
-6. Go back to the `ADCS-main` folder and run `copy-site-packages.bat`
-7. After the script has finished, run `ADCS.vbs` (VBScript Script File)
-8. Once the ADCS window appears, remember to change the folder locations for `Path to New Images`, `Path to Old Images` and `Path to K Drive`

 ---